89rat/pqshield-api/social-launch-content.md

 In 5 years, quantum computers will break current encryption.
 Your passwords, crypto, and data will be vulnerable.

-Today, we're launching PQShield API - the world's first quantum-resistant consumer protection platform.
+Today, we're launching PQ359 API - the world's first quantum-resistant consumer protection platform.

 Thread 🧵👇